ABOUT

 Way back in 2009, I lived with Bay, a sweet but odd English Bull Terrier.
 Though she didn’t have behavior problems per se (besides over-reacting to deer), I just didn’t feel a real connection with her, and that distressed me.
 She seemed to reside in her own little world, more bonded to Barley, our older Bull Terrier, than to me.

 Somehow in my Internet searches for answers, I came across the Tellington TTouch method.
-What I read really resonated with me: physical, mental, and emotional states are inextricably linked.
+What I read really resonated with me: that physical, mental, and emotional states are inextricably linked.

 And that two-year journey with TTouch led me to the wider and deeper study of positive training and behavior modification—which never ends!